junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 }
 ```

-I'm using an S3 backend for storing the Terraform state, but you can use any backend you'd like.
-I've also used the
+I'm using an S3 backend for storing the Terraform state, but you can use any backend you like.
+Next, we'll use an
-eu-north-1 (Stockholm) region, but you can use any region you'd like.
-Next, we'll use an `archive_file` data source to
-create a ZIP archive of our Lambda function, and we'll use the `aws_lambda_function` resource to deploy the function.
+`archive_file` data source to create a zip archive of our Lambda function, and we'll use the `aws_lambda_function`
-We're also going to need an IAM role for the Lambda function, and we'll have to assume `lambda.amazonaws.com` as the
+resource to deploy the function.
+We're also going to need an IAM role for the Lambda function, and we'll have to assume
-service principal.
+`lambda.amazonaws.com` as the service principal.

 We will attach the `AWSLambdaBasicExecutionRole` policy to the role, which is a managed policy that allows the Lambda
 function to do basic things like creating and writing to CloudWatch logs.